CIS232-SP2016/MidtermReview/README.md

 File Encryption Filter
 Write a program that inputs a String message from the user and then asks the user for a key between 1 and 100.
 Your program should encrypt the message by adding the key to each character value into a new encoded String.
-Create a binary file that stores the key and the encoded String called "secret.msg".
+Create a binary file named "secret.msg" that stores the encoded String.

-Write a second program that displays the contents of "secret.msg" by reading the key value and the encoded String value.
-Then subtract the key from each character to get the original message.
+Write a second program that displays the contents of "secret.msg" by asking the user for a key value.
+Subtract the key from each character of the encoded string to get the original message.

 **+5 bonus**